-Agia Marina – Athens (Piraeus)
+Agia Marina (Aegina) – Athens (Piraeus)

 Ferries to Athens

-Agia Marina – Athens (Piraeus)
+Agia Marina (Aegina) – Athens (Piraeus)

 Ferries to Athens

-Depending on the season their are usually 3 daily and 20 weekly sailings between Agia Marina and Athens (Piraeus).
-2 ferry operators provide the ferries from Agia Marina to Athens (Piraeus), Magic Sea Ferries & Hellenic Seaways.Agia Marina Athens (Piraeus) ferries take around 30 minutes.
-The ferry costs between $64 and $124, depending on ticket details.
+Depending on the season their are usually 3 daily and 20 weekly sailings between Agia Marina (Aegina) and Athens (Piraeus).
+4 ferry operators provide the ferries from Agia Marina (Aegina) to Athens (Piraeus), Blue Star Ferries, Anek Superfast, Anes Ferries & Magic Sea Ferries.Agia Marina (Aegina) Athens (Piraeus) ferries take around 30 minutes.
+The ferry costs between $67 and $177, depending on ticket details.
 Prices exclude any service fees.
-Ferry timetables change seasonally, use our Deal Finder to get live pricing and availability for ferries from Agia Marina to Athens (Piraeus).
+Ferry timetables change seasonally, use our Deal Finder to get live pricing and availability for ferries from Agia Marina (Aegina) to Athens (Piraeus).

-Ferries from Agia Marina to Athens (Piraeus) sail in around 30 minutes.
+Ferries from Agia Marina (Aegina) to Athens (Piraeus) sail in around 30 minutes.
 Ferry duration can vary by ferry provider and can be impacted by weather conditions.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Pricing is taken from searches over last 30 days and exclusive of service fees, last updated April 25.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated July 25.

-The distance between Agia Marina to Athens (Piraeus) is approximately 15 miles (23km) or 13 nautical miles.
+The distance between Agia Marina (Aegina) to Athens (Piraeus) is approximately 15 miles (23km) or 13 nautical miles.

 More routes than anyone else.